 Can I download Library eBooks to an e-reader such as Kindle or Kobo?

-Unfortunately, you can’t send the vast majority of library eBooks to e-reader devices.
-This is because of the Digital Rights Management (DRM) written into the eBook files, by which the books publishers protect themselves from illegal file sharing.
+Many library ebooks have Digital Rights Management (DRM) written into the eBook files, by which the books publishers protect themselves from illegal file sharing.

 For books without restriction on download period (books from JSTOR, for example), you can send the file to your Kindle using Amazon’s Kindle Personal Documents Service.